kddubey/cappr/docs/source/select_a_language_model.rst

 Which CAPPr HuggingFace module should I use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are three CAPPr HuggingFace modules.
+There are four CAPPr HuggingFace modules.

 :mod:`cappr.huggingface.classify` has the greatest `throughput
 <https://cappr.readthedocs.io/en/latest/computational_performance.html>`_, but costs a
 bit more memory.
+(In this module, setting ``batch_size=1`` will have the model process
+one prompt at a time.
+Completions are always process in parallel.)
+Furthermore, this
+module and :mod:`cappr.huggingface.classify_no_batch` are currently incompatible with
+`AutoAWQ`_ models.

+:mod:`cappr.huggingface.classify_no_batch` has the model process one prompt-completion
+pair at a time, minimizing memory usage.
+Furthermore, it allows for caching of prefixes
+for prompts: see :func:`cappr.huggingface.classify_no_batch.cache`.
+As a result, this
+module is the most well-suited for online applications.

+:mod:`cappr.huggingface.classify_no_cache` and
-Furthermore, this module is currently not compatible with `AutoAWQ`_
+:mod:`cappr.huggingface.classify_no_cache_no_batch` are compatible with `AutoAWQ`_
 models.

-:mod:`cappr.huggingface.classify_no_cache` is compatible with `AutoAWQ`_ models.
-In
-general, it may be compatible with a slightly broader class of causal/autoregressive
+In general, they may be compatible with a slightly broader class of
-architectures.
-Here, the model is only assumed to input token/input IDs and an attention
+architectures and model interfaces.
+Here, the model is only assumed to input token/input
-mask, and then output logits for each input ID.
-Furthermore, in the current
+IDs and an attention mask, and then output logits for each input ID.
-implementation, this module may be a bit faster when ``batch_size=1``, where the model
-processes one prompt at a time.

-.. note:: In the above modules, the ``batch_size`` keyword argument refers to the number
-   of prompts that are processed at a time; completions are always processed in
-   parallel.

-:mod:`cappr.huggingface.classify_no_batch` is currently not compatible with `AutoAWQ`_
-models.
-The difference between this module and :mod:`cappr.huggingface.classify` is that
-this module has the model process one prompt-completion pair at a time, minimizing
-memory usage.

 .. warning:: When instantiating your `AutoAWQ`_ model, you must set an extra attribute
              indicating the device(s) which the model is on, e.g.,